thanhhung-dev/recruitify/docs/prd-final.md

 ## Next Steps

 This PRD is complete and validated.
 The following prompts should be used to hand off to the next specialists in the workflow.

-### UX Expert Prompt
-> Based on the attached PRD, particularly the 'User Interface Design Goals' section and the user-facing stories, please create a detailed UI/UX Specification document (`front-end-spec.md`).

-### Architect Prompt
-> Using the attached PRD as the source of truth, especially the 'Technical Assumptions' and all epics/stories, please create the comprehensive full-stack architecture document (`fullstack-architecture.md`).